10 things to do before starting a business

 Building a network with individuals who are or have been in similar situations can be helpful.
 You can connect with communities locally or through social media platforms.
 Numerous Facebook groups and online forums for startups exist, offering a great way to learn from the experiences and challenges faced by other entrepreneurs.
 Engaging with these communities can provide valuable insights, support, and advice as you go through your journey.

 You should also start looking at how to receive money.
-Starting a business may be a bit expensive, so it’s beneficial to look at free alternatives.
-When you get customers and they are purchasing something from your business, you should have picked a invoicing software.
-With Conta, you can send invoices completely for free.
-The software is very easy to manage, and you don’t have to download anything.
+Starting a business may be expensive, so it’s beneficial to look at free alternatives.
+When you start getting customers, you need to pick an invoicing software in order to get paid.
+With Conta, you can send invoices for free.
+The software is easy to use and you can keep track of all your invoices and payments in one place.

 Send invoices for free